AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Guide to Ohio SR-22s

-• Noncompliance: Noncompliance means you didn’t comply with the state’s mandatory car insurance laws, such as if you were driving without insurance.
+• Noncompliance: Circumstances where you didn’t comply with the state’s mandatory car insurance laws, including driving without insurance.

-• Judgment: The second scenario is if you caused property damage or personal injury by caring for, maintaining, or using a motor vehicle.
+• Judgment: The second scenario involves causing property damage or personal injury by caring for, maintaining, or using a motor vehicle.1

 DID YOU KNOW?